PERM Recruitment Requirements

 Guideline 6: PERM Application Submissions +

-The PERM application must be submitted to DOL within 18 months of the foreign national’s selection date as described in item 3.
-As there are additional deadlines that must be met at least one month prior to Rutgers filing the PERM application, departments should work with Rutgers Global–International Student and Scholar Services to have an initial draft of the PERM materials ready for review approximately 10 months after the date the foreign national was selected as the top candidate, but in no case more than 15 months after the selection date.
+The PERM application must be submitted to DOL within 18 months of the foreign national’s appointment.
+As there are additional deadlines that must be met at least one month prior to Rutgers filing the PERM application, departments should work with Rutgers Global–International Student and Scholar Services to have an initial draft of the PERM materials ready for review approximately 10 months after the date the foreign national was selected as the top candidate.

 It is strongly recommended that the department chair write a letter to your school dean requesting a letter of support for permanent labor certification on behalf of the employee; the individual's C.V. should be attached to the letter sent to the dean requesting an endorsement in the form of a letter of support.
 The letter should include, at a minimum: